killianogorman/killianog/README.md

 - 👋 Hi, I’m @killianog
-- 👀 I’m interested in Web development and JavaScript
+- 👀 I’m interested in Web development and Go
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Go
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking to collaborate on Web development/API development
 - 📫 How to reach me twitter

 <!---